Manage Cookie Preferences

 It’s important to remember that the period of service affected is that between 1 April 2015 and 31 March 2022.
 This is known as the remedy period.

-As, for many members, the career average scheme is more beneficial, the member will be given be given the opportunity to make a choice at retirement as to whether the member wishes to take final salary scheme benefits or career average benefits in respect of their service during the remedy period.
-It cannot be a combination of the two.
+As, for many members, the career average scheme is more beneficial the member will be given the opportunity to make a choice at retirement as to whether the member wishes to take final salary scheme benefits or career average benefits in respect of their service during the remedy period.
+It can't be a combination of the two.
 This is referred to as the Deferred Choice Underpin (DCU).
-We'll provides sufficient information to enable members to make an informed choice based on what best suits them.
+We'll provide sufficient information to enable members to make an informed choice based on what best suits them.

 Depending on a member's personal circumstances, many may be better off in the career average scheme so it’s not fair to simply move everyone back into the final salary scheme.
 The government therefore wants to provide members with the option to choose between these scheme benefits for the period between 1 April 2015 and 31 March 2022.